fahroniganteng/Telegram-Bot-Google-Apps-Script/README.md

 [![Instalation](http://img.youtube.com/vi/BxP9oMzFRhs/0.jpg)](https://youtu.be/BxP9oMzFRhs)
 > Video in indonesian language

-1. Create bot form telegram
+1. Create bot from telegram
   - Open telegram
   - Find BotFather
-  - Follow the command create a new bot
+  - Follow the instruction to create a new bot
 2. Copy token to access the HTTP API to variable token
   ```javascript
   var token = '[put your bot token here]';